John Moore (Australian politician): Early career

 Before he entered politics, Moore had a career as a businessman and stock broker.
 He spent four years (1960–1963) with A.R.
 Walker & Co. before forming his own brokerage (John Moore & Company) in 1964.
 He was a member of the Brisbane Stock Exchange from 1961 until 1974.
 He grew his firm into the largest single trader business in Queensland, opening offices in regional centres there and in New South Wales.

 He also held directorship or board membership in a number of Australian companies, such as Brandt Limited and Phillips.
-He was a board member of the Australian subsidiary of some multinational investment firms including Merrill Lynch and Citigroup.
+He was a board member of the Australian subsidiary of multinational investment firms including Merrill and Citigroup.
 Moore was appointed to the Council of The Australian National University in 1971, and served as a Councillor until 1976.

 Moore became a member of the Liberal Party in 1964, and by 1966 was serving in its state Executive Committee in Queensland.
 He was President of the Queensland Party twice; from 1973 to 1976 and again from 1984 to 1990.
 By party rules this also made him a member of the Federal Executive Committee (FEC) of the party.
 He served on the FEC in one role or another for almost thirty years.

 Political career

+Fraser government

 Moore was elected to the House of Representatives for the Division of Ryan in Brisbane at the 1975 federal election.
 His first ministerial office was during the fourth Fraser government, when he was Minister for Business and Consumer Affairs from 1980 to 1982.
 He was forced to resign from this portfolio when it was shown that fellow minister Michael MacKellar had brought a television into Australia without paying customs duty and that Moore as the minister responsible for Customs had failed to adequately respond to a report of the incident.

+Opposition

 While the Labor governments of Bob Hawke and Paul Keating were in power from 1983 to 1996, Moore served in the opposition's Shadow Cabinet for several key ministries including Finance, Industry and Commerce, and Communications.

 In 1985 Liberal leader Andrew Peacock chose Moore to challenge deputy Liberal leader John Howard but Howard retained the position beating Moore in a vote by Liberal party room members.

 This led to Peacock resigning as leader and Howard elected in his place.

 Moore again contested the deputy leadership now vacated by Howard's elevation as leader but the position was ultimately won by Neil Brown.